 A donation of $50 would provide a day’s meals for a family member training to join the Threads of Life Speakers Bureau, a program that promotes safety in the workplace by having family members speak in the community, and at workplaces.
 They tell their personal stories in the hope that it will motivate others to work safely, and to create safe and healthy workplaces – in the hope that no one will have to go through what their family went through.

-Visit www.threadsoflife.ca to make a difference to a family member on this Family Day 2017.
+Make a difference to a family member this Family Day.

 Let’s get involved!
 Take a look at www.stepsforlife.ca and find out where a Steps for Life walk is taking place near you.
-If you can’t attend a walk, why not spend Family Day planning an activity to participate in Your Walk, Your Way, Any Day in May.
+If you can’t attend a local walk, why not spend Family Day planning an activity to participate in Your Walk, Your Way — Any Day in May.
 Plan a family activity as a fundraiser for Steps for Life.
 Use your imagination!
 Anything is possible!